Riosucio, Chocó: Culture

 The region is populated mainly by Afro-Colombian communities and by indigenous communities whose ancestral groups include but are not limited to the Katíos and the Emberás.
 Their food, feasts, religiosity and traditions are influenced by their identity.
 The Spanish language is the lingua franca, but several languages and language varieties are in use, especially among indigenous groups.
 Afro-Colombian groups have maintained the use of many African words and expressions but have also adopted loanwords from indigenous languages.
 The culture belongs to the river, and the region's music and dances are influenced by both African and indigenous cultural elements.

-The main feats in the municipalities are the Sweet Festival during Holy Week, the feast of Saint Isidore the Laborer in May, and the Carnival of Our Lady of Mount Carmel from the 6th to the 16th of July.
+The main feasts in the municipalities are the Sweet Festival during Holy Week, the feast of Saint Isidore the Laborer in May, and the Carnival of Our Lady of Mount Carmel from the 6th to the 16th of July.